 Three Tips to Make It Stick

-A 5‑minute workout only works if you actually do it.
-That’s why habit anchoring is so powerful: do your workout right after an existing routine.
+his guide to habit stacking that pairing a new behavior with an already established routine increases consistency by reducing the mental effort required to remember and start the habit. do your workout right after an existing routine.
 Brush your teeth?
 Exercise.
 Morning coffee?
 Move.
 Right before lunch?
 Perfect.
 Try “right after you turn off your alarm” or “just before your first Zoom call.”

 Make it impossible to ignore.
 Keep sneakers by your desk.
 Roll out a yoga mat in a corner you walk past.
 Set a phone reminder that says “5 minutes for you.”
 Visual cues trigger action – out of sight really does mean out of mind.

-No ‘perfect’ required.
 Tired?
 Do a slower version.
 Busy?
 Do 3 minutes instead of 5.
 The magic is in showing up, not in performance.
 A bad workout is infinitely better than no workout.

 Key Points: